LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part2.md

 The outcome of this part should be a detailed markdown containing everything you have learned about OTLP and an **article explaining about the OpenTelemetry specifications in depth**.

 1. Explain what is gRPC and the need for it.
-2. How can you connect an external environment to a pod in a k8s cluster using gRPC.
-What would be the entire flow ?
+2. How would a gRPC connection made between code that is running outside of a k8s cluster with a pod in a k8s cluster?
+What would be the entire flow?
 3. What are the disadvantages of gRPC in internal cluster communication ?
 4. Explain what is Protobuf and what problem does it solve.
 5. What is OTLP?